cheshire-cat-ai/docs/mkdocs/technical/plugins/settings.md

 By defining the `settings_schema` function and decorating it with `@plugin` you can tell the Cat how your settings are named, what is their type and (if any) their default values.
 The function must return a [JSON Schema](https://json-schema.org/) for the settings.
 You can code the schema manually, load it from disk, or obtain it from a [pydantic](https://docs.pydantic.dev/latest/usage/json_schema/) class (recommended approach).

+The easiest approach is to define the `settings_model` function in favor of `settings_schema`, decorating it with `@plugin`, so to get the plugin settings as a [Pydantic Model](https://docs.pydantic.dev/latest/concepts/models/).

 Here is an example with all supported types, with and without a default value:

 ```python